mrx7014/SSH-KaliLinux/README.md

 5: Read the <a href="https://www.thc.org/segfault/faq/putty/">Segfault PuTTY Guide.</a>

-- You can use https://shell.segfault.net too to connect to server from windows or any other device.
+- You can use https://shell.segfault.net to connect to the server from browser too if you have any errors with this guides.
 _______

 # ios

-- You can use **ISH (like termux)** to connect to server and use vnc viewer too connect to gui <b>Both are available on the App store</b>
+- You can use **ISH** 'it's like termux' to connect to server, And RVNC Viewer to use GUI.

+<b>Both of them are available on the App store</b>

+- Download ISH From <a href="https://apps.apple.com/us/app/ish-shell/id1436902243">Here</a>

+- Download RVNC from <a href="https://apps.apple.com/us/app/vnc-viewer-remote-desktop/id352019548">Here</a>

-- You don't need to install any packages,just connect to server from  ISH App with this command `ssh root@8lgm.segfault.net`.
+- You don't need to install any packages on ISH,just connect to the server with this command `ssh root@8lgm.segfault.net`.

-Download ISH From <a href="https://apps.apple.com/us/app/ish-shell/id1436902243">Here</a>

-Download VNC Viewer from <a href="https://apps.apple.com/us/app/vnc-viewer-remote-desktop/id352019548">Here</a>

 ____

 - Password for connect